neondatabase/neon-vercel-kysely/README.md

 # get dependencies
 npm install

-# set up Vercel
-npx vercel login
-npx vercel link

 # create DATABASE_URL environment variable, remote and local
-npx vercel env add DATABASE_URL  # paste in the connection string: postgres://... npx vercel env pull .env.local  # now bring it down into ./.env.local for local use
+npx vercel env add DATABASE_URL  # paste in the connection string and select all environments npx vercel env pull .env.local  # now bring it down into ./.env.local for local use

 # create the schema and copy data to DB